 The best way to resist or adjust to such situations is to improve efficiency.
 When a small staff can handle a large workload, you’re less likely to need to hire or fire.

 Our video for Re:vitalize, “One Support Agent Is as Good as Four,” demonstrates how tech can enable agents to handle four times their normal workload.
 A little training and good software can save you from hiring during the next boom in demand.
 Or if your agents are struggling to keep up after layoffs, you can give them the breathing room they need.

 Customer service, of course, is just one area where you can become more efficient.
 Shipping is often even more critical.
 Our guide to ecommerce shipping solutions explores 10 services that can simplify or even take over your fulfillment.

-Garden seeds were among the most in-demand items in 2020.
+Garden seeds have been among the most in-demand items in 2020 and 2021.
 Should you add them to your inventory?

-Look for products that will have high demand in the year to come.
+Look for products that will have high demand in the times to come.
 2020 saw explosive demand for things like toilet paper, hand sanitizer, garden seeds and home improvement goods.
-This demand may cycle back up as new waves of COVID and memories of shortages trigger more panic buying.
+This demand may continue to cycle back up as new waves of COVID and memories of shortages trigger more panic buying.

 Do your research and keep an eye on both the news and your competitors.
 Selling new, in-demand products can be the thing that turns a slump into a boom for your company.

 Just be aware of risks like Amazon’s coronavirus restrictions popping up out of nowhere and slapping you down to zero.
 Items like masks and hand sanitizer—things meant to prevent COVID-19—are vulnerable to surprise rules and regulations.
 Lettuce seeds and insulation rarely cause so much trouble.